Hounest/Hounest/README.md

 # The summary of my completed and ongoing projects
 My General Skills: Sociological Theory; Stata; SQL; R; Python

-(1)(Ongoing)No time to consume?
+(1)No time to consume?
 The relationship between people’s time use strategy and their consumption • Master Thesis

    Problem: The relationship between the leisure time of people and the consumption, whether the limitless overwork has no harm to sustainable economic growth and labor efficiency

-   Research methods: Linear regression, Time-series analysis, Regression Discontinuity Design
+   Research methods: Linear regression, Fixed effect regression, Mediation effect test

-   Data Source: IMF, OECD Time Use Database, China National Bureau of Statistics and Total Economy Database
+   Data Source: IMF, World Bank Database, Penn World Table
   <br/>
   <br/>
 (2)The impact of Cross-straits Trade, Traders, and Media on the party identification of Taiwan people • Thesis Paper